Access Search Template

 So that's the Access Search Template.
 This template is easy to integrate into your existing databases.
 There are 13 steps which are all written out and explained in a video.
 I do strongly recommend you at least watch my free Intro to VBA tutorial before purchasing this template so you have a basic understanding of VBA.

 As of right now, I don't have any plans to make videos showing how the code was written, as there is a lot of high-end VBA in it.
 If you are interested in me releasing this as a Seminar where I show how it was constructed (or at least walk thru the code) I would be happy to make one if there is enough interest.
 Post a comment below.

 For internal use only.
 This template does NOT come with a royalty-free license.
-You may only customize the database for your business needs and for use within your organization ONLY.
-You may not resell or distribute any form of this database to others without express written permission.
-Contact me for additional information on obtaining a license to distribute if you plan on including this template in a database you are reselling.
-Additional licenses are required if you plan on using this database with more than ten (10) employees within your organization.
+You may only customize the template for your business needs and for use within your organization at one location ONLY.
+You may not resell or distribute any form of this template to others without express written permission.
+Contact me for additional information on obtaining a license to distribute if you plan on including this template in a product you are reselling.
+Additional licenses are required if you plan on using this template with more than ten (10) employees or in multiple locations within your organization.

 Customize For Your Needs

 If you would like to discuss customizing this template for your needs, and integrating it into your current setup, please see my consulting page for details.
 While I no longer accept custom jobs that are specific to a single user, I may include your features in a future version of this template if they have mass appeal.
 If you are looking for custom enhancements made to this template just for you, visit my Developer Network.